engineerrep/HeyYa-Dating-App/README.md

 ## 1. Project Introduction
 ### 1.1 Project Overview
 Heyya is an innovative online dating app.
 Its biggest feature is that all users are real people.
 Each user must upload real photos by selfie and verify their phone numbers during reqistration.

 Heyya is committed to providing users with a sincere and safe dating environment, helping them expand ther social circles in real life, establish stable relationships and find suitable partners.

 Heyya uses big data algorithms to recommend the most suitable match for each user.

-Hevva's concise interface and smooth user experience provide users with an interactive platform on which they can establish contact, share experiences and discover common interests.
+Heyya's concise interface and smooth user experience provide users with an interactive platform on which they can establish contact, share experiences and discover common interests.

 Heyya is dedicated to creating a positive dating platform that emphasizes the importance of sincere interaction and understanding between  singles.

 (Google Play link: https://play.google.com/store/apps/details?id=com.heyyateam.heyya)
 ### 1.2 Project Features